XtremePwnership/Shipping_Spam/README.md

 Simply download everything from the SourceCode folder, make minor changes in each file as instructed, & you're good to go!

-In case you're following along with the YouTube video tutorial (url), below are the codes which you can copy/paste.
+In case you're following along with the YouTube video tutorial, below are the codes which you can copy/paste.

+<a href="https://www.youtube.com/watch?v=uFrAssWMaC8&feature=youtu.be"><h3>YouTube Tutorial Part 1/2</h3></a>

 <h3 id="1">Scope URL @ 4:45: https://www.googleapis.com/auth/gmail.settings.basic</h3>